supershabam/nop/README.md

 Did you know every time you create a do-nothing no-op function you're consuming memory?
 You can literally save maybe a whole byte or two by using this nop library.

-Anybody who cares about being efficient and doesn't care about being rediculous should use this library.
+Anybody who cares about being efficient and doesn't care about being ridiculous should use this library.

 examples
 -------